Last updated on November 14, 2025

 • Adventurer Bundle – $14.99 – 3,500 Gems, an Adventurer avatar, and a City of Brass sleeve.
 Compare this price to the $20 Gem bundle, which gives you 3,400 gems for $5 more.

-Comparing Your Collection to Bundle Contents
+Compare Your Collection to Bundle Contents

-Obviously if you’re chasing after key cards for your collection, it helps to know exactly what’s in your collection already.
+Obviously, if you’re chasing after key cards for your collection, it helps to know exactly what’s in your collection already.
 There are two easy ways to do this.

 Arena Advanced Filters

-The first is to actually check your collection in-game.
-To do this, simply click the Decks tab on the Arena homepage and then click Collection.
-You’ll be greeted with the entirety of your collection sorted in order.
-I find that it’s helpful to navigate to the Advanced Filters (the sort button represented by three horizontal lines), then make sure “Collected” and “Not collected” are both highlighted.
 This brings up the entire Arena card pool, where you can compare what you have to what you don’t own.
-You can further narrow your search in the Advanced Filters by MTG set, mana cost, color, etc.
+You can further narrow your search in the Advanced Filters by MTG set, card type, mana cost, colors, etc.

 Arena Tutor Collection Tracker

 And of course, we’re very proud of our Arena Tutor add-on, which not only helps you in-game, but provides a handy collection tracker you can use to sort out what you own vs. what’s missing.
-Obviously, you can’t tell what to expect from any given Arena bundle made up of random packs, but tracking your collection in Arena Tutor can give you a better understanding of how close you are to set completion, rare/mythic completion, etc.
+Obviously, you can’t tell what to expect from any given Arena bundle made up of random packs, but tracking your collection in Arena Tutor can give you a better understanding of how close you are to the top meta decks, set completion, rare/mythic completion, etc.

 Wrap Up